aws-amplify/docs/docs/lib/auth/fragments/flutter/user_attributes/20_update_user_attribute.md

 <amplify-callout>
-This functionality has not yet been implemented for Flutter but is scheduled to be finished in the near future.
-This section will be updated once it has.
+This functionality has not yet been implemented for Flutter, this section will be updated once it has been added.
 </amplify-callout>